Feast of Creation: Date

-The kalendar used by the Ecumenical Patriarchate of Constantinople from the 7th to the 18th century stipulated that God initiated the creation of the world on September 1.
-This day has thus been observed, since ancient Christian times, as the Feast of Creation.
-On 6 May 2025, at a gathering of the World Council of Churches, Eastern Orthodox, Roman Catholic, Evangelical Lutheran, Anglican and Baptist leaders met to prepare an "ecumenically shared feast of creation as such a witness for unity, so that this ecumenical dream for the third millennium may come true".
+The calendar used by the Ecumenical Patriarchate of Constantinople from the 7th to the 18th century stipulated that God initiated the creation of the world on September 1, with that symbolism retained nowadays by being the feast marking the beginning of the Byzantine liturgical year.
+This day has thus been observed, since ancient Christian times, as a day symbolizing the beginning of Creation.
+It is formally known as the Feast of the Indiction in Orthodox liturgical books.